NZOI/NZOI.github.io/nzic/index.md

 nzic_weight: 0
 ---

-The NZIC online programming contest series, run by the New Zealand Olympiad in Informatics, is continuing in 2025!
+The NZIC online programming contest series, run by the New Zealand Olympiad in Informatics, will continue in 2026!
 There will be 3 rounds.
 In each round, students choose a time during the week of that round to solve a selection of programming problems.
 The difficulty ranges from entry-level implementation problems to more challenging algorithmic problems.
 You can find examples on our [training website](https://train.nzoi.org.nz/).

-**Registration for NZIC 2025 is now open!**
-Registration for all NZIC rounds will remain open until the last competition day in Term 3.
-However, you should register well before you plan to sit the next round &mdash; if there is an issue with registration during a round, we cannot guarantee that we will respond in time for you to compete in that round.
-If you have missed a round, or you know that you won't be able to make one of the rounds, you are still welcome to register and compete in the other rounds.

-- <a href = "https://forms.gle/bjtAa4oqr4am1uFZ8" target="_blank" rel="noopener noreferrer">Register for NZIC 2025</a> - you will also be signed up to the NZIC mailing list.
-We will keep you informed about upcoming rounds, results, solutions, and camp selection.
-You may unsubscribe at any time.
+**Registration**
+Registration for NZIC 2026 will open next year.
+For updates, you can [sign up to the NZIC mailing list](#updates).

 ### Schedule

-There will be 3 rounds in NZIC 2025.
-Contest weeks are:
+There will be 3 rounds in NZIC 2026.
+The contest schedule will be announced in early 2026.
+For reference, the schedule for NZIC 2025 was:

 - Monday 7 April - Sunday 13 April
 - Monday 23 June - Sunday 29 June